Today, while much of the world marks the new beginning of the calendar year, the Church commemorates the great solemnity of the Mother of God.

 In doing so, God has accepted the full implication of what is means to be human, including the experiences of suffering and death.

-God's relationship with Israel is as such, that it can be likened to a mark as permanent, and at times painful, as that of circumcision.
+God’s relationship with Israel is as such that it can be likened to a mark as permanent, and at times as painful, as that of circumcision.
 This is seen in all its terrifying intensity in the Cross.

 Why Israel?
 This decision on God’s part is mysterious.

-The "how" of God accepting a human nature is an absolute mystery.
-It is a revelation that while it can be appreciated and believed, it can never be fully explained.
+The “how” of God accepting a human nature is an absolute mystery.
+It is a revelation that, while it can be appreciated and believed, can never be fully explained.